xunguan/xunguan.github.io/_pages/about.md

 # News

 * 18/02/2023
+Yuanzheng and I will be presenting in [第三届全国光子论坛](http://www.htcis.net/MeetingMain/Index/GZLT2023) on Super-resolution Photoacoustic Angiography, and Silicon Photonics for 6G and Beyond.

+* 18/02/2023

 3 papers get in [*CLEO2023*](https://www.cleoconference.org/home/):
 1. *"Super-Resolution Photoacoustic Angiography Assisted by Images Forged from Hand-Drawn Graffiti (JTu2A.51)"* by Yuanzheng